opendocsg/opendoc-supreme-court-practice-directions-2021/PART-11-Conduct of Court Proceedings.md

 (3) All requests should be addressed to the Registrar.

-## 83. Civil appeals before the General Division  from the State Courts

 ***Appeals under Order 55D of the Rules of Court***

 (1) In appeals under Order 55D of the Rules of Court, the appellant and the respondent are to tender one hard copy of the record of appeal and the Cases, as well as any bundle of authorities to be relied upon to the Legal Registry of the Supreme Court not less than 5 working days before the hearing of the appeal, to assist the Judge hearing the appeal.